BVIPsych Webinar Series

 Previous Presentations and Panel Discussions

-Brian Mullin, EdS, LSP, NCSP Giftedness Presentation This workshop is intended for practitioners who work with students who are blind/visually impaired, especially those who work with students they are attempting to identify as gifted and talented.
+Giftedness Presentation This workshop was presented by school psychologist Brian Mullin, EdS, LSPP, NCSP, on August 20, 2025.
+This presentation was intended for practitioners who work with students who are blind/visually impaired, especially those who work with students they are attempting to identify as gifted and talented.
 Different theories of giftedness will be discussed, including the Tripartite Theory, different assessment tools, and eligibility criteria that will help practitioners differentiate between high achievers and giftedness.

 Recording of the 9/25/2025 BVIPsych Giftedness Presentation webinar External link opens in new window or tab.
 (Video; 53:45)